asavinov/prosto/README.md

 * *Flexibility via user-defined functions.* `Prosto` is very flexible in defining how data will be processed because it relies on user-defined functions which are its minimal units of data processing.
 They provide the logic of processing at the level of individual values while the logic of looping through the sets is implemented by the system according to the type of operation applied.
 User-defined functions can be as simple as format conversion and as complex as as a machine learning algorithm.

+* Data Dictionary (DD) for declaring schema, tables and columns, and Feature Store (FS) functions for definition operations over these data objects

 * In future, `Prosto` will implement such features as *incremental evaluation* for processing only what has changed, *model training* for training models as part of the workflow, data/model persistence and other data processing and analysis operations.

 # Getting started with Prosto